PhD

 Bio

-Dr. Patrick Lee, PhD, PEng is an Associate Professor in the Department of Mechanical & Industrial Engineering (MIE) at the University of Toronto.
-He received his B.Sc. degree in Mechanical Engineering from the University of British Columbia, and then obtained his M.A.Sc. and Ph.D. in Mechanical Engineering from the University of Toronto in 2001 and 2006, respectively.
-Then he pursued Postdoctoral study in the Department of Chemical Engineering and Materials Science at the University of Minnesota.
-Dr. Lee began his professional career at The Dow Chemical Company in 2008.
-He was a Research Scientist and Project Leader in Dow’s Research and Development organization.
-Dr. Lee joined the Department of Mechanical Engineering at The University of Vermont as an assistant professor in 2014.
-Since joining UVM, he created his own research platform on the lightweight and smart composite structures.
-He joined the Department of Mechanical and Industrial Engineering at The University of Toronto starting July 1st, 2018.
+Dr. Lee is an Associate Professor in the Department of Mechanical and Industrial Engineering at the University of Toronto.
+He earned his B.Sc. in Mechanical Engineering from the University of British Columbia, followed by an M.A.Sc. and Ph.D. in Mechanical Engineering from the University of Toronto in 2001 and 2006, respectively.
+He then completed postdoctoral research in the Department of Chemical Engineering and Materials Science at the University of Minnesota.